akvo/akvo-lumen/backend/README.md

 ## Tests

-Tests can be augmented with ^:integration or ^:wip.
-Where the first is starting the full system for integration test.
-We dont' want to do this for default unit tests.
-The "wip" (work in progress) tag let's us build test and have them in a broken state and not have to comment them out before every commit / push.
-This to keep CI happy.
+Tests can be augmented with ^:functional and those will not be runned by default but only if the :all directive is issued.

 ```
-lein test       (default, don't run integration or wip tests)
+lein test
-lein test :all  (integration but not wip)
+lein test :all
-lein test :wip  (test that is worked in progress)
 ```

 ## Legal